open-quantum-safe/liboqs/README.md

 CMake (https://cmake.org/download/) is required and must be installed before building the Visual Studio solution.

+The supported schemes are defined in the projects' winconfig.h file.

 McBits is disabled by default in the Visual Studio build; follow these steps to enable it:

 - Obtain the [libsodium library](https://libsodium.org); compile the static library from the Visual Studio projects.